What Is a Homeowners Association? 10 Things to Know About HOAs

 Taking an involved interest in the way the HOA is run is the best way for homeowners to ensure that their voices are heard.

-Buying a home in a homeowners association involves participation in a community with a variety of services and standards.
+Buying a home in a homeowners association involves participation in a community along with protection of property values with a variety of services and standards.
 When home buyers understand what they must do in the community, they will be better prepared to make a decision about whether to buy a home with an HOA, and the kind of HOA that is ideal for them.

 Gary Ashton